How OptyTrades works

 02Building the stock universe

-- US equities only -- no ADRs, ETNs, warrants, or crypto
+- Common stock only — no ETFs, ADRs, ETNs, warrants, or crypto

 After that, we run an options availability filter.
 Every remaining stock's options chain is checked.
 We remove stocks with no listed options, very low open interest, or excessively wide bid-ask spreads (>40% of premium).